 In two weeks will be Father’s day and I am still finding the needle in haystack.
 I wanted to do something for the one who is doing anything and everything for everyone.
 Every-time I ask him what he needs it goes like.

 “Abbu what do you want for father’s day?”

 “you don’t need to get me a toffa my love”

 I am rummaging through the sites for gifts when I hear splashing waters from the basin.
 I see him haphazardly and disheveled with eye bags and his white coat in medals of blood stains and dust from the day.
 I reminisce my childhood when he smelt of grasses and oak rather medicines and blood.
 I remember him playing the accordion and myself dancing.
 I barely see him now as he leave home before dawn and return after midnight, sometimes I never see him for weeks.
 He stays at the hospital, treating and aiding who are in the claws of coronavirus.

 “what is a toffa what is not a toffa?”
 I say a daft to my friend over a call.
 He sends me a link via WhatsApp saying it will end my quest.

-On 20th June a knackered cardiologist finds a parcel from toffa4u on his desk.
+On 20th June a knackered cardiologist finds a parcel from delivered by toffa4u on his desk.
 As he turns each beautifully crafted page of the handmade gift, his exhausted eyes are brimming with tears.
 “Happy Father’s day Abbu” I say standing at the door watching him.
 He beckons me and I hug him as we look at the pictures encased in this flap album.
 The pictures of him playing accordion and me dancing in the courtyard, him holding me while I endeavor to touch the bellows, each page blowing past days to life.

 Handmade gifts are something which touch the strings of heart because they nurture sentiments that remain unsaid.
 I cannot think of any other way than this to thank my Abbu.